tin2tin/Pallaidium/README.md

 * The first time any model is executed many GB will have to be downloaded, so go grab lots of coffee.

-* If it says:"ModuleNotFoundError: Refer to https://github.com/facebookresearch/xformers for more information on how to install xformers", then try to restart Blender.
+* If it says: "ModuleNotFoundError: Refer to https://github.com/facebookresearch/xformers for more information on how to install xformers", then try to restart Blender.

 Tip           |
 :------------- |
-If any python modules are missing, use this add-on to manually install them:      |
+If any Python modules are missing, use this add-on to manually install them:      |
 https://github.com/amb/blender_pip      |

 ## Location

-Install Dependencies, set Movie Model Card and set Sound Notification in the add-on preferences:
+Install Dependencies, set Movie Model Card, and set Sound Notification in the add-on preferences:

 ![image](https://user-images.githubusercontent.com/1322593/233810577-961de9ec-ce3f-433b-a43c-dd4583fb518c.png)